Project-Cre8/PawnSpace-Docs/configure-a-wallet.md

 ### **GETTING STARTED** <a id="getting-started"></a>

+    This page guides the user in connecting Metamask to PawnSpace, and configuring their wallet to Mumbai Testnet.

 Go to **[https://app.pawnspace.io](https://app.pawnspace.io)**

 When you access PawnSpace, it offers to open MetaMask.
 Click the wallet account that you want to use.